DylanGuedes/dev-env-data-processor/README.md

 This repository is composed of the scripts required to run all InterSCity's microservices on the development environment.
-This project was tested in a GNU Linux Debian 8 and 9 environments.
+This project was tested in a GNU Linux Fedora 28 and 29 environments.

 ## Dependencies